 We are dedicated to promoting the quality of life in Knox and surrounding counties by conserving woodlands, farmland, scenic open land, waterways, wildlife habitat, and other lands of natural and historic importance.
-To date, we have conserved over 5,007 acres (over seven and a half square miles) of identified important land in Knox, Morrow, Muskingum, and Richland counties, with 40 conservation easements.
+To date, we have conserved over 5,610 acres (over eight square miles) of identified important land in Knox, Morrow, Muskingum, and Richland counties, with 48 conservation and agricultural easements.
 Those conserved properties are presented here.

 2001.
 Thanks to the kind generosity and thoughtful leadership of Jim and Maureen Buchwald, the Owl Creek Conservancy was the grateful recipient of its first conservation easement on 28 acres in December of 2001.
 The wooded, north-sloping acreage abuts the Kokosing Gap Trail on the north for more than 1,400 feet.